With over 1,000 people added to the population each day, Texas is one of the fastest-growing U.S. states.1

 What’s the difference between a handyman and a general contractor?

-Before we get into the details of how to obtain a license in Texas, it’s important to clarify what it means to be a handyman — because this is going to affect whether or not you need a license and what type of insurance you’re going to need.
+Before we get into the details of how to obtain a license in Texas, it’s important to clarify what it means to be a handyman — because this will affect whether or not you need a license and what type of insurance you’re going to need.

-If you work on larger projects, such as building a deck or wiring a new kitchen, you could be considered a contractor, and you would need to get the appropriate license and insurance coverage.
-A handyperson is usually someone who can complete a job on their own.
+If you work on larger projects, such as building a deck or wiring a new kitchen, you could be considered a contractor and need the appropriate license and insurance coverage.
+A handyperson usually can complete a job on their own.

 So what can a handyman do without a license?
 Here are some examples to help figure out if the jobs you perform mean you’re a handyman or a general contractor.